- Creative writer Sophie Paquette named Interlochen Arts Academy's 46th Presidential Scholar in the Arts

 - Two new buildings are opened on campus: the Harvey Theatre and the Edward P. and Jessie Frohlich Piano and Percussion Building.

-- The World Youth Symphony Orchestra performs at the Olympics.
+- The World Youth Symphony Orchestra performs at the Atlanta Olympics.
+Works include the world premiere of "Umoja: Each One of Us Counts" by Alvin Singleton.

 - A major gift helps fund a new studio and office building for Interlochen Public Radio (IPR).